-Our primary mission is wildland fire suppression; however, the crews are available to respond to all types of emergencies including floods, snow removal, earthquakes, and storm clean-up.
-Ishi Crews frequently respond to emergency incidents in eastern Tehama County, southern Shasta County, western Lassen County, and northern Butte County as well as numerous incidents statewide.
-In 2023, Ishi Camp crews provided 32,329 hours of emergency response continuing the effort to serve and safeguard the people and protect the property and resources of California.
-This included a 21-day assignment fighting the severe flooding that occurred in Tulare County.
+The primary mission is wildland fire suppression; however, the crews are available to respond to all types of emergencies including floods, snow removal, earthquakes, and storm clean-up.
+Ishi Crews frequently respond to emergency incidents in eastern Tehama County, southern Shasta County, western Plumas County, and northern Butte County as well as numerous incidents statewide.
+In 2024, Ishi Camp crews provided 80,435 hours of emergency response continuing the effort to serve and safeguard the people and protect the property and resources of California.

 Although fire is an essential ecological process, many parts of the state are more vulnerable to severe wildfires, droughts and impacts from a changing climate.
 CAL FIRE, our local grantees and Ishi Conservation Camp are dedicated to removing overgrown vegetation through prescribed fire, tree thinning, pruning, chipping and roadside clearance.
 Through these efforts we create breaks in the vegetation that can change fire behavior, reduce negative ecosystem impacts, and enable firefighters to better protect our communities.

 A few of the major fuel reduction projects on the east side of the unit are the Meadow Brook Ranch, the Paynes Creek Sportsman's Club, the Fornage and SPI Fuel Breaks.
 These projects alone comprise over 10,000 acres of continuing fuels treatment, all with the goal of reducing fire hazards and preventing uncontrolled wildfire spread in the State Responsibility Area.
 Ishi Camp works with various stakeholders on these projects including Local, State, and Federal jurisdictions as well as private landowners, local Fire Safe Councils, and Watershed Districts.

-Ishi crews are an important and valuable resource to our local community, participating in the Adopt-a-Highway Program and providing nearly 400 hours of campus cleanup and improvement for multiple school districts throughout the county of Tehama, and over 30,000 hours of additional community service work.
+Ishi crews are an important and valuable resource to our local community, participating in the Adopt-a-Highway Program and providing nearly 152 hours of campus cleanup and improvement for multiple school districts throughout the county of Tehama, and more than 2 weeks of additional community service work.